anne-zou/SwipeyBlocks/README.md

 # SwipeyBlocks
 Swipe a block at the top of the pile to fling it away!
-Game over when the pile of blocks hits the ceiling.
+Game over when the pile of blocks hits the ceiling!